 Post Graduate Faculty Officers

-Being a course rep is a great opportunity to help shape your course and your learning experience.
-Course representatives are elected from all students on a module and are invited to attend student-staff consultative committees to discuss what is working well and what could be improved within the module.
+Being a module rep is a great opportunity to help shape your course and your learning experience.
+Module representatives are elected from all students on a module and are invited to attend student-staff consultative committees to discuss what is working well and what could be improved within the module.
 Reps also actively engage with their fellow students seeking out issues and presenting these to the union and the division for solutions.

 Duration: 1 Semester

 Commitment: circa 1-2 hour per week